nfms4redd/portal/README.md

 In our case the feature request of the NFMS portal can be found here: https://github.com/nfms4redd/nfms/issues.

 The way to start a discussion to include a new functionality is to create an issue.
-If the issue is already created, it is possible to add new comments asking for the functionality to be included in the next release.
+If the issue is already created, it is possible to add new comments asking for the functionality or the bug fix to be included in the next release.

 ### Mailing list